virtual-labs/exp-context-switching-iiith/experiment/theory.md

 ## Mechanism of context switching

 In this experiment, we view the whole mechanism going through three different levels (User, Hardware and Kernel).
-Let us understand the flow using a transition state diagram of the CPU.
+We have already discussed the role of User mode and Kernel mode in the previous section.
+So let us understand the role of hardware in this mechanism.

+Hardware provides instructions and mechanisms for transitioning between these privilege levels.
+During a context switch, the CPU switches from user mode to kernel mode to perform privileged operations, such as modifying page tables or accessing hardware devices.